grajh/obseis-convert/README.md

 Updates:
 Major update.
 Improved and cleaned.
 Added an example.

-Next step.
+Next steps:
     Include more comments in the script.
+    Wildcards for filenames (fnmatch) and/or seismogram parameters.

 Last update: 10.
 February 2020.